 High-Speed Train Travel From Paris – To France & The Rest Of Europe

-All of France is connected by a high-speed train network and other regional train systems.
-There are more than 20,000 miles of train rail and each day 14,000 trains run.
+All of France is connected by a high-speed rail network and numerous regional train systems.
+There are more than 20,000 miles of track; each day 14,000 trains run.
 Considering that France is just slightly larger than California, this means you are never too far from anywhere!
-The Atlantic Coast, Provence, and the Cote d'Azur are just a hop, skip and jump away from Paris using the highly sophisticated French railway system.
-Full disclosure — that it's our favorite way to get round France, so we're somewhat biased in our recommendations.
+The Atlantic Coast, Provence, and the Cote d'Azur are just a hop, skip, and train away from Paris using the highly-sophisticated French railway system.
+And now it's become amazingly easy to buy train tickets online.

 Train Travel from Paris… To France